Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 Your nervous system learned what to expect from people.
 It learned that closeness could be dangerous.
 That your body wasn't fully your own.
 That love and violation could come from the same source.
 And so it adapted.
 It built systems to protect you.

 The fawn response that kept you placating people?
 It kept you safe.
 The dissociation that took you out of your body?
 It let you survive something unbearable.
-The hypervigilance?
+The hypervigilance, especially after experiences like narcissistic abuse that made you feel lost to yourself?
 It was your system doing its job.

 Healing from Childhood Sexual Abuse Is Possible, Even If It Feels Slow